ostinsolo/Audio-Engineer-Sound-Design-LLM/README.md

    - Comparing the fine-tuned model against pre-trained models on a holdout test set.
    - Demonstrating significant improvements in performance metrics after fine-tuning.

-This project serves as an excellent reference for implementing similar QA retrieval systems, showcasing best practices in data preparation, model selection, and fine-tuning techniques.
+This customized `QA-DistillBert` setup serves as a robust reference for implementing similar QA retrieval systems, showcasing best practices in data preparation, model selection, and fine-tuning techniques, all integrated with Ollama for enhanced performance.

-For more details, you can explore the [QA-Retrieval-System repository](https://github.com/dennisvdang/QA-Retrieval-System/tree/main) on GitHub.
+For more details, explore the `QA-DistillBert` folder within this repository.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit more files but NOT Pull Requests.